Vintage Huipil and Xela Leather Tote-Style CDB

 Measures approximately: 14.5 H x 16” L x 5.5" W

 We deal directly with artisans in rural-Guatemala to bring you these incredible bags, ensuring a fair wage and safe working conditions.
-Many women can work from home while providing financially to the family.bag has hidden zipper pockets front and back as well as three interior pockets for organization and storage and storage galore!
+Many women can work from home while providing financially to the family.bag has hidden zipper pockets front and back as well as three interior pockets for organization and storage galore!